 Save:

-- store your pink pepper in a closed container
+- save your pink pepper in closed packaging

 - preferably store in a dark, dry and cool place